726f64/EPCC/README.md

 # EPCC
-My Element14 Elderly Person in the Community Care Project
+My Element14 Elderly Person in the Community Care Project.
+This uses the Arduino MKR1300 LoraWAN boards provided by Element14.